 The program sponsors informal, organized, and educational recreational activities throughout the year.
-These opportunities include trail riding independently seven days a week, guided trail rides at least several times a week, independent riding seven days a week in outdoor rings or indoors with music.
-Field trips, Fun Shows and organized games such as an Easter egg hunt are also offered.
+These opportunities include riding independently and guided trail rides.
+Field trips, in-house shows, and organized games such as an Easter egg hunt are also offered.

 Riding Program Courses